encse/adventofcode/README.md

 # Advent of Code (2015-2019)
-C# solutions to the advent of code problems.
+C# solutions to the Advent of Code problems.
 Check out http://adventofcode.com.
 ![](demo.gif)
 ## Dependencies